ryanlattanzi/twitter_scraper/README.md

 --------
 For this to work, there is not much you need to do.
 So, I will first walk you through the necessary steps to get the program working and pulling data from Twitter, and then I will go through a little more in-depth explanations of the various modules.

+To get the files running you must:

+    1. Create an App on the Twitter Developer's site: https://developer.twitter.com/
+    2. Once you have this done, click on 'Details', and then 'Keys and Tokens'

 Contributors
 --------------